 The species forms one-male-multi-female groups that travel long distances on the ground and forage mainly in lower forest strata.

 They are omnivorous with a diet consisting of terrestrial herbaceous vegetation, invertebrates, mushrooms, fruits, flowers and small vertebrates.
-In areas close to cultivated land, such as the periphery of Bwindi Impenetrable and Nyungwe national parks, these monkeys enter fields and gardens to forage on crops.
+These monkeys enter fields and gardens to forage on crops in areas close to cultivated land, such as the periphery of Bwindi Impenetrable National Park.

-These primates are found in small groups averaging 10 to 17 individuals, although larger bands of up to 37 individuals have been observed.
+They live in small groups averaging 10 to 17 individuals, although larger bands of up to 37 individuals have.

-This species is often sympatric with Owl-faced Monkeys Cercopithecus hamlyni, especially west of the Albertine Rift.
+This species is often sympatric with Owl-faced Monkeys Cercopithecus Hamlyn, especially west of the Albertine Rift.
 It is among the most important primate prey of leopards Panthera pardus in the Ituri Forest.